17 Daycare Essentials for Your Little One

 Sheets

 Burt’s Bees isn’t just for mamas!
-Their children’s line includes these organic cotton crib sheets that more than 11,000 Amazon reviewers are in love with.
+Their children’s line includes these 100% organic cotton fitted crib sheets that more than 11,000 Amazon reviewers are in love with.
 Shoppers say the sheets are just as soft as they were when they were purchased years ago, and the extra fabric and elastic along the bottom keep the sheet in place.
-“I will not use any other sheets but these,” said one happy customer—well there you have it!
+“I will not use any other sheets but these,” said one happy customer—well, there you have it!

 Sleep Sack